-In the spirit of the CFTC's original inquiry into the fraudulent practices on the CME in 1989, we investigate the direction of a dual trader's personal trades in relation to her customers' trades and find that there is significant negative correlation between dual traders' own account trades and the liquidity demand by the rest of the market.
+In the spirit of the CFTC's original inquiry into the fraudulent practices at the CME in 1989 (see, for example, CFTC (1989)), we investigate the direction of a dual trader's personal trades in relation to his customers' trades and find that there is significant negative correlation between dual traders' own account trades and those of their customers.
 Thus, dual traders appear to be liquidity suppliers.
-Our tests further reveal that dual traders are significant liquidity providers during times of large price swings and when other liquidity suppliers (such as locals) are in short supply.
+Our tests further reveal that dual traders are significant liquidity providers during times of large price swings and when other liquidity suppliers (such as locals3) are in short supply.
 They may also have a more important liquidity-providing role in relatively lower volume futures pits.
 Additionally, we find strong evidence of rapid mean reversion in the personal inventory of individual dual traders in our sample.

-Finally, we examine the determinants of a dual trader's decision to trade for her own account, after simultaneously controlling for information, liquidity supply and inventory control behavior, as well as other factors considered relevant by the extant literature.
-We find that a dual trader's decision to trade for her own account is determined mainly by liquidity supply and inventory control reasons.
-The result that dual traders both provide liquidity and control personal inventory is, in essence, opposite sides of the same coin-one requiring a dual trader to move away from her desired inventory position (through liquidity supply), the other fueling the need to revert back toward her desired inventory position (through inventory control).
+Finally, we examine the determinants of a dual trader's decision to trade for his own account, after simultaneously controlling for information, liquidity supply, inventory control behavior, and other factors considered relevant by the extant literature.
+We find that a dual trader's decision to trade for his own account is determined mainly by liquidity supply and inventory control reasons.
+The result that dual traders both provide liquidity and control personal inventory is, in essence, opposite sides of the same coin-one requiring a dual trader to move away from his desired inventory position (through liquidity supply), the other fueling the need to revert back toward his desired inventory position (through inventory control).
 Our results call into question the notion that dual traders are informed traders capable of misusing their information for private gain.
 This may assuage the concerns of regulators when determining the prevalence and/or the seriousness of such offenses.